corsairmarks/combined_silfae_revisited/mod/README.md

 * Fix the broken portrait clothing selector for male rulers
 * Update the namelist to account for all built-in army types, remove obsolete entries
-* Update the custom starting system initializer for 3.0 (all the built-in ones)
+* Update the custom starting system initializer for 3.0
-* Custom starting intializer now supoports a variety of civics and origin starts
+* Custom starting initializer now supports a variety of civics and origin starts (all the built-in ones)
 * Add an extra species trait (Communal) to the prescripted empire, because Repugnant is now -2 points
 * Update portrait and clothing selection for Pops - your Pops will wear clothing based on their jobs